Algorithmics (HESS) Unit 3 and 4

 Things you can do now

-You can explore the Edgy environment that is used for all the programming in the course and see for yourself how real-world problems can be turned into models of networked information.
+You can explore the Snap/Edgy environment that is used for the implementation of algorithms in the course and see for yourself how real-world problems can be turned into models of networked information.
+The Snap/Edgy website features online tutorial resources and examples.

 You can find out about pathways into university via the study of Algorithmics (HESS):